stsewd/stsewd.github.io/posts/read-the-docs.rst

   8   System administration commands (usually only for root) 9   Kernel routines [Non standard]

-Knowing the section you can use the get the man page with:
+Knowing the section you can get the man page with:

 .. code:: bash